JimSeker/flutter/README.md

 `dialog_Demo` is an example of several dialog boxes.

+`draw_Demo` show customPaint, gestureDectector, bottomnavigationbar, with dialogs and colorpicker dialog.

 <b>flutter_example</b> is pretty close the basic code lab example to get started.

 `form_example` is an attempt to redo the formexample in https://github.com/JimSeker/ui/tree/master/Basic

  `listview_demo` is an example of using a listview, dialogbox and addig to the list.

-<b>httpdemo</b> is the basic example that flutter demos network with.
+`httpdemo` is the basic example that flutter demos network with.

 `multiscreendemo` shows how to switch between two screens.

+`more_widgets_demo` Show how to use some more input widget and "small" static listview with a snackbar as well.

 `navigation_drawer_demo` uses a drawer to change to 3 different screens.